Trading 212 vs Interactive Brokers (IBKR)

 Trading 212 pricing →

-IBKR — explicit costs, better FX control
+IBKR — explicit costs, best FX control

 IBKR pricing →